-Traffic Tickets in Tennessee
+Traffic Tickets in TennesseePage Overview

-Driving infractions are recorded on your driving record according to the state's point system as a way of controlling unsafe and reckless drivers in Tennessee.
+If you receive a traffic ticket in Tennessee, the driving infraction you committed is recorded on your driving record according to the state's point system as a way of controlling unsafe and reckless drivers in Tennessee.

 Whether intentional or accidental, there are several mistakes drivers make that often result in costly consequences―tickets and accidents.
-These include both moving and non-moving traffic violations.
-If you need to research down to the level of the letter of the law, you can read Title 55, the section of the TN legal code that defines the laws for Motor and Other Vehicles.
+These include both moving violations and non-moving traffic violations.Pay Your Tennessee Traffic Ticket Online

 Moving violations include those traffic infractions that occur when a vehicle is in motion, and non-moving violations include traffic infractions that occur when a vehicle is not in motion.